 This tour option will give you privilege access to almost every sights of this city hard to compare with any other city in the world.
 Discover the wonderful viewpoints, the rooftops, and museums, typical and unique neighbourhoods such as Graça, Alfama and Baixa.

-We have a list of things that we would like to show you in Lisbon – the coolest capital in Europe.
-See if there is something on this list that you may appreciate:
+We have a list of things that we would like to show you in Lisbon.
+See if there’s something on this list that you may appreciate:

-Ginja Liquor – Ginja means cherry in Portuguese and is one of the typical drinks you must try in Lisbon.
+Ginja Liquor – One typical drink that you must try in Lisbon.
 Instructions: Order your liquor “com ginja” (with a cherry in the glass) or “sem ginja” (without the cherry).